CentroEPiaggio/softfoot-thing/README.md

 # softfoot-thing

-This repository contains all required packages to use the SoftFoot for Thing EU project.
+This repository contains all the required packages for using the SoftFoot for Thing EU project.

 ![SoftFootV2](https://github.com/CentroEPiaggio/softfoot-thing/blob/master/images/softfoot-gazebo.png)